ertuo-php/ertuo/README.md

 * second, an array with default attributes to use instead of the route attributes

-You declare the default fallback data using `RouteGroup::default()` method
+You declare the default fallback data using `Route::default()` method
 ```php
 yield 'locale' => Route::add('_locale')->default('en', ['has_locale' => false])
 ```

 ### Route Methods

-The `RouteGroup` class has shortcut methods for all of the HTTP methods.
+The `Route` class has shortcut methods for all of the HTTP methods.
 Use them if you want to attach handlers for specific methods on a route.

 ```php